albertodonato/h2static/README.md

   -addr string
-        address and port to listen on (default ":8080") -basic-auth string
+        address and port to listen on (default ":8080") -allow-outside-symlinks
+        allow symlinks with target outside of directory -basic-auth string
         password file for Basic Auth (each line should be in the form "user:SHA512-hash") -dir string